BitChute: History

 As of January 2021, BitChute was in the process of being reported to Ofcom by the Community Security Trust after discovering Holocaust denial and Holocaust glorification content on the website, among other content considered harmful by the charity such as conspiracy theories related to COVID-19.
 The trust's blog stated this will be an important test case for Ofcom's new role regarding regulation of social media in the United Kingdom, especially concerning extremism and hateful content.
 Also in January, BitChute added "incitement to hatred" to its list of prohibited content, using the definition from the United Kingdom's Audiovisual Media Services Regulations 2020, though Bellingcat wrote the following month that "racist slurs, Nazi imagery and calls for violence against Jews remained common in video comment sections."

 In June 2023, Police Scotland launched an investigation into content published on BitChute that directed abuse and threats towards First Minister Humza Yousaf after receiving a complaint from his office.
 The content included several Red Ice videos featuring American white supremacist Lana Lokteff, one of which called for Yousaf to "go back" to Pakistan.

 As of July 2023, the site reported having had 218 million unique visitors the past year.

+In April 2025, BitChute suspended access to its video-sharing service for users located in the United Kingdom.
+Visitors from UK IP addresses are presented with a notice stating that the service is unavailable in the country due to regulatory conditions, specifically referencing the Online Safety Act 2023.
+Following the withdrawal from the UK market, the company relocated its operational base to the United States, establishing a corporate entity headquartered in Sheridan, Wyoming.